 What is Human Development & Family Studies (HDFS)?
 HDFS is the study of how individuals develop across the lifespan in the contexts of relationships, families, schools, and communities.
 Although my specialty lies in Child Development, I have expertise in various ages and stages of the lifespan.

 How do you work with clients?
 I work one-on-one with families during parent coaching and as an educator, facilitator, and trainer in my group and workshop work.
 Any important person in the child’s life can be a part of this process.
-My focus is always on relationships, perspectives in context, social and emotional wellbeing, and your overall needs.
-I tailor the work to the specific expectations and goals we set together.
+My focus is always on relationships, perspectives in context, social and emotional well-being, and food as medicine.
+I tailor the work to your needs and the specific expectations and goals we set together.
 Contact me to discuss how we can work together.

 How do you work with educators, schools, programs, and other professionals who work with children and families?
-I provide workshops on a topic of interest, usually focusing on social and emotional development.
-My most exciting recent addition is exploring the connection between the brain and gut and how food and stress mediates that connection to affect mental health.
-I’m also hired to observe in schools, problem-solve in staff meetings, present to or facilitate parent groups, and make recommendations.
+I provide workshops and groups on a topic of interest, usually focusing on social and emotional development, the brain-gut connection to mental health, food as medicine, and Greek cooking.
+I’m also hired to observe in schools and make recommendations, problem-solve in staff meetings, and present to or facilitate parent groups.
 Contact me to talk about your needs.

 What makes you qualified to help me?
 What is your training and professional work background?
-I hold a Ph.D. in Human Development & Family Studies from the Pennsylvania State University, one of the top HDFS programs in the US, and completed a minor in developmental psychopathology.
-My graduate program was multi-disciplinary and afforded me the opportunity to be taught by not only psychologists but also anthropologists, sociologists, demographers, behavioral geneticists, and statisticians.
-This varied experience helped me to develop a perspective that is unique in helping parents and children and any professional who serves families.
+I hold a Ph.D. in Human Development & Family Studies from the Pennsylvania State University, one of the top HDFS programs in the United States, and completed a minor in developmental psychopathology at Penn State's Department of Psychology.
+My doctoral program was multi-disciplinary and afforded me the opportunity to be taught by not only psychologists but also anthropologists, sociologists, demographers, behavioral geneticists, and statisticians.
+This varied experience has helped me to develop a perspective that is unique in helping parents and children and any professional who serves families.
 While I was a professor, I helped to prepare new and experienced educators, as well as social workers and Child Life Specialists.
-More recently, I have done deep research into the stress-brain-gut axis and its connection to mental health and am writing a book about it.
+More recently, I have done deep research into the stress-brain-gut axis and its connection to mental health and am writing a book on this topic.

 Though I do not conduct therapy and do not dispense medication, our work together is therapeutic.
-Adults who work with me walk away empowered, more confident in their parenting or professional role, more capable, less stressed, happier, and healthier and they spread that knowledge and mindset to those around them.
+Adults who work with me walk away empowered, more confident in their parenting or professional role, more skillful, less stressed, happier, and healthier and they spread that knowledge and mindset to those around them.
 Children who work with me feel less anxious, more in control, more focused and successful at learning, and report stronger relationships with their families, friends, and teachers.
 If you’re interested in learning more about how we can work together, please contact me.

-Who have you worked with in the past?
-Some past and present affiliations include Wheelock College, the Freedman Center as well as Continuing Education at William James College, MAAEYC, Compass for Kids, Families First, Maryland Family Network, FUSE, Fusion Academy, Montclare Children’s School NYC, Boston College Children’s Center, Little Halos Day School, Children’s Connection, Parent-Child Home Program and many groups and individual local families.
+With whom have you worked in the past?
+Some past and present affiliations include Wheelock College, the Freedman Center and Continuing Education at William James College, MAAEYC, Compass for Kids, Families First, Children's Trust Fund, Maryland Family Network, FUSE, Fusion Academy, Montclare Children’s School NYC, Boston College Children’s Center, Little Halos Day School, Children’s Connection, Parent-Child Home Program and many groups and individual local families.

 Do you take insurance and how much will working with you cost me?
 I do not take insurance as there is no insurance affiliation for parent coaches and developmental consultants.
-My primary goal is to be of service to you where finances are not an obstacle.
-There is a sliding scale and we can always work out a fee that is feasible for you or your group.
-Please call or email me for a conversation.
+My primary goal is to be of service to you without financial obstacles.
+We are always able to agree on a fee that is feasible for you or your group.
+Please email me to schedule a conversation.